IMOPORTANT: The PCS/Nutrien mine is CLOSED to fossil collecting. Please DO NOT call the mine or museum asking to fossil collect.

 A find of the day, a 4 5/8 inch megalodon tooth.
 Don't mind the oversized hard hat!

 Aurora, NC is a quiet town just south of the Pamlico River in rural North Carolina.
 It has a population of well under 1000.
 Although this is a small rural town, there is a rich geologic history lying beneath Aurora.
 This makes it the capitol of the world for many fossil enthusiasts.

 Aurora has a Museum devoted to the geologic diversity found under the town.
-The Aurora Fossil Museum contains a wide array of fossil displays collected from the PCS phosphate mine.
+The Aurora Fossil Museum contains a wide array of fossil displays collected from the phosphate mine.
 These displays include numerous shark dentitions, including the jaws of a Giant Megatoothed shark, to a walrus skull and a whale skull.
 The museum also has a room devoted to native American artifacts from the area.
-Also, the PCS mine dumps piles of fossil bearing sediments at the museum for visitors to search through.
+Also, the Nutrien mine dumps piles of fossil bearing sediments at the museum for visitors to search through.

 Brief Geologic History of North Carolina Coastal Plain:

 Throughout the Tertiary, North Carolina was part of the Albemarle Embayment.
 The Albemarle Embayment was one of the large embayments of the Atlantic Coastal Plain.
 The other was the Salisbury Embayment, which presently takes the form of the Chesapeake Bay.
 The two embayments are collectively called the SAE (Salisbury and Albemarle Embayment)